Functional analytic insights into irreversibility of quantum resources: Preliminaries

+\begin{definition} Given a Hilbert space $\H$, a \deff{resource gauge} $\norm{\cdot}{\mu} : \T_{\sa}(\H) \to \RR_+ \cup \{+\infty\}$ is defined to be any absolutely homogeneous function (i.e., $\norm{t X}{\mu} = |t| \norm{X}{\mu}$) that satisfies the triangle inequality and furthermore obeys the normalisation constraint $\norm{\rho}{\mu} \geq 1$ for all states $\rho \in \D(\H)$. \end{definition} Here we use the evocative notation $\norm{\cdot}{\mu}$ because the considered gauges will typically be norms or at least seminorms in all finite-dimensional spaces --- only in the fully general case of infinite-dimensional theories will they diverge to infinity for some states~\cite{lami_2021}.
+We remark that any gauge function satisfying the constraints of Definition~\ref{def:gauge} is convex.

-An intuitive and often encountered example of a norm-like resource monotone is the entanglement negativity~\cite{vidal_2002-1,plenio_2005}: for any bipartite quantum state, the value of $\norm{\rho^\Gamma}{1}$ where $\Gamma$ denotes partial transposition (see Section~\ref{sec:app_ent}) is a useful gauge of how entangled a given state is.
-Such norm-based measures can be defined in any resource theory~\cite{regula_2018}, as we will describe shortly, and the restriction to these functions will make it easier to treat also non-positive operators in the same formalism.
+Although we do not explicitly require this in the definition, the resource gauges studied in this work will be induced by the underlying constraints of some resource theory.
+An intuitive and often encountered example of a gauge-based resource monotone is the entanglement negativity~\cite{vidal_2002-1,plenio_2005}: for any bipartite quantum state, the value of $\norm{\rho^\Gamma}{1}$ where $\Gamma$ denotes partial transposition (see Section~\ref{sec:app_ent}) is a useful gauge of how entangled a given state is.
+Such gauge-based measures can be defined in any finite-dimensional convex resource theory~\cite{regula_2018}, as we will describe shortly, and the restriction to these functions will make it easier to treat also non-positive operators in the same formalism.

 Let us follow the line of reasoning based on contractivity further.
 When acting on a general operator $X \in \T_\sa(\H)$, any map $\Lambda \in \CPTP$ acts as a contraction in trace norm: $\norm{\Lambda(X)}{1} \leq \norm{X}{1}$.
-Relaxing the assumption of complete positivity and assuming only this contractivity property, we end up with a general set of maps defined as
+Relaxing the assumption of complete positivity and assuming only this contractivity property, we end up with a general set of maps defined as follows.